zenml-io/blog.zenml.io/_posts/2020-06-11-can_you_do_the_splits.md

 learning.
 A concrete example can be multiple timestreams transmitted from different machines with multiple sensors on a factory floor.
-The categorical variable would then be the ID of the machine, the numerical features would be what the sensors are recording (e.g. pressure, temperature etc.), and the timestamp would be when the data was transmitted and recorded in the database.
+The categorical variable would then be the ID of the machine, the numerical features would be what the sensors are recording (e.g. pressure, temperature, etc.), and the timestamp would be when the data was transmitted and recorded in the database.

 # Doing the splits

-Imagine you receive this dataset as a csv file from your data engineering department and are tasked with writing a classification or a regression model.
+Imagine you receive this dataset as a CSV file from your data engineering department and are tasked with writing a classification or a regression model.
 The label in such a case could be any of the features or an additional column.
 Regardless, the first thing to do would be to try to split up the data into sets